-- Students who have earned a bachelor’s or graduate degree from an accredited United States college or university.
+- Applicants who have earned a baccalaureate or graduate degree from an accredited U.S. college or university.

 Certain academic programs may require an additional English language proficiency test of all applicants.